PermutaTriangle/Tilings/README.rst

 Point placements
 ----------------

-The core idea of this strategy is to place a uniquely defined onto its own row and/or column.
-For example, here is a code snippet that shows how use a strategy that places the extreme (rightmost, topmost, leftmost, bottommost) points in ``Av(231)``.
+The core idea of this strategy is to place a uniquely defined point onto its own row and/or column.
+For example, here is a code snippet that shows the rules coming from placing the extreme (rightmost, topmost, leftmost, bottommost) points of a non-empty permutation avoiding ``231``.
 .. code:: python

        >>> from tilings.strategies import PatternPlacementFactory